Resources

 A SDM Agreement should contain the name, address, and phone number of at least one supporter; a description of the decision making assistance that each supporter will provide to the individual; signatures of both the adult with a disability and the supporter(s); and a description of how multiple supporters will work together if there is more than one person.

-For more information please visit the National Resource Center for Supported Decision Making and the Arc U.S.
+For more information please visit the National Resource Center for Supported Decision Making, the Arc of Louisiana, and the Arc of U.S..

 The Arc also has a mentoring program to assist with the creation of a SDM plan and initial stages of enacting an agreement.

-Supported Decision Making, Also Known as The Dustin Gary Act – A User’s Guide for Adults with Disabilities, Their Supporters, and Families –
+Supported Decision Making Handbook- A User’s Guide for Adults with Disabilities, Their Supporters, and Families

 This is a handbook created by The Arc of Louisiana and funded by the Louisiana Developmental Disabilities Council, containing comprehensive information regarding supported decision making, the process for creating an agreement, and practical information about how it works.